AnnaSeDab/Fithub2/README.md

 Click on the **Fork** button located on the right top section of the page

 The copy of oryginal repository is made into your Github account

+#Credits

+This project is based on the Butique Ado - Code Institute walk through project.
+Additional apps and functionality was added to show my understanding of the concepts and ability to build code on my own.

+Fellow students and Code Institute persons help and support was used via slack to solve problems encountered on the way.

+Stackoverflow was used to research problems.

+Pictures, videos and their desription were taken from the pixabay and youtube and I do not have any commercial rights to them.